Bell Hill

 You’ll calculate your weekly unemployment benefit amount in Oklahoma as 1/23rd of the wages you earned in the highest paid quarter of your base period.

-When calculating unemployment benefit amounts, you’ll find the highest paid quarter is key.
-Your weekly benefit is based on this amount, with a maximum of $541.
+When determining unemployment benefit amounts, identifying your highest paid quarter is key.
+Your weekly benefit, which currently has a maximum of $541, is based on this figure.

 Duration of Unemployment Benefits in Oklahoma